-For this project, I used a small portion of a sample pint of Benjamim Moore #1484 Ashwood Moss in eggshell finish.
-Then I lightly distressed the edges and gave the piece a coat of Clapham's Beeswax Polish.
-Read more about the polish below.
+For this project, I used a small portion of a quart of Benjamim Moore #1484 Ashwood Moss in eggshell finish.
+Then I lightly distressed the edges and gave the piece a coat of Beeswax Polish.

 This piece has nice, classic lines and is great for storage.
 Everyone needs a corner cabinet, right?